 There are numerous options when it comes to freelance translator payment.
 There's the tycoon, Paypaid, the runner-up, Payoneer, and then the other subsidiaries like Western Union and Moneybookers.
 We've written this detailed analysis to hopefully ease the process once you get the translator payment step.

 Translator Payment: Using PayPal

-The options to withdraw the money from your account include associating a bank account, add a credit card, requesting a check or getting a PayPal debit card.
-However, the options of associating a local bank account and getting a PayPal debit card are only available in certain countries (you can check PayPal site to see if your country is among this list).
+The options to withdraw the money from your account include associating a bank account, add a credit card, requesting a check, or getting a PayPal debit card.
+However, the options of associating a local bank account and getting a PayPal debit card are only available in certain countries (you can check the PayPal site to see if your country is among this list).
 This means that in some Latin American countries like Argentina, withdrawing your funds from PayPal can be a problem.

 This is where Payoneer comes in.